Do You Have Whiplash?

 No one wants to get involved with the law unless absolutely necessary.
 The personal injury claim process can be complicated and insurance companies do not always play ball or do what is right.
 When you have mounting medical bills and out of pocket expenses that are caused by another driver’s negligence, then it is up to you to get the financial reimbursement you are owed under the law.
 You are left with the choice to either file or suffer the consequences.

 Begin building your whiplash personal injury claim by seeking medical attention after an accident.
 If paramedics are not being dispatched to your collision, it is up to you to seek medical attention.
-The biggest mistakes made in this process is delaying your medical treatment.
+The biggest mistakes made in this process is delaying your medical treatment; physical therapy for car accident victims is important to consider.
 Make treating your injuries your first priority.
-If you feel that you need to consult a personal injury whiplash lawyer then call Avrek Law at 866-598-5548.
-With over 30 years experience, Avrek Law has helped hundreds of people suffering from injuries after a car accident.

-Remember that you will need to attempt to convince a claims adjuster.
+Remember that you will need to attempt to convince a claims adjuster that your whiplash neck injury was caused by the negligence of someone else.
 This is significantly harder if you wait several days before seeking medical care for your injuries.
 Simply put, the longer you decide to wait, the greater the risk that the claim’s adjuster will allege that your injury is not serious or was possibly caused by a different incident.
 The faster you decide to seek the medical attention you need, the more credible your claims will end up being to everyone involved.

 A credible chiropractor or physician is critical for making your claim.
 Stay away from those who publicize that they can help you win an injury claim and instead go for an individual who is generally trusted for their medical opinion.
 Be aware that if you go with the services of a doctor recommended to you by a lawyer, then they may both charge you a lot of money leaving you with little once the settlement is over.
 See your primary physician first if you believe you may have whiplash and get their opinion as soon as possible.